atrick/atrick.github.io/proposal/voidpointer.md

 - Many places in the standard library were relying on default conversion in potentially type-unsafe situations.
-These conversions now either take a 'mutating' label or an 'unsafeCastElement' label.
+These conversions now either take an explicit label, such as 'toPointee', 'mutating' or 'dynamicCast'.

 - The type system becomes aware of the special `UnsafeBytePointer` type